tinitiateprime/sqlserver/sqlserver-sql/sqlserver-introduction.md

 ##### [Back To Contents](./README.md)

-# Introduction to SQL Server
+# Introduction To SQL Server
 * SQL Server is a comprehensive relational database management system (RDBMS) developed by Microsoft.
 * It serves as a reliable platform for efficiently storing, managing, and accessing data.
 * SQL Server is widely adopted in enterprises for use cases ranging from small databases to large-scale, business-critical systems.

-## Key Features of SQL Server
+## Key Features Of SQL Server
 * **Structured Data Storage and Control:**
     * SQL Server organizes data using structured tables, enabling efficient management and storage.
     * It supports diverse data types like strings, numbers, dates, and more, making it adaptable to various data requirements.